Amandawlee/my-coe332-hws/homework08/README.md

 4) Create a Deployment for the Redis database with the command <code>kubectl apply -f awl-test-redis-deployment.yml</code>.

-5) Start the service with the command <code>kubectl apply -f awl-test-redis-service.yml.
+5) Start the service with the command <code>kubectl apply -f awl-test-redis-service.yml</code>.
 Get the IP address for this service with the command <code>kubectl get services</code> and copy the IP address for the Redis service.
 In the <code>awl-test-flask-deployment.yml</code> file, change the line that says <code>value: 10.233.15.94</code> to the copied IP address.

+6) Set up the Flask Deployment with the command <code>kubectl apply -f awl646-test-flask-deployment.yml</code>.

+7) In order to get a persistent IP address for the Flask application, use the command <code>kubectl apply -f awl646-test-flask-service.yml</code>.
+Then, run <code>kubectl get services</code> to use the IP address to run routes for the Flask application.
+Replace <code>127.0.0.1</code> with the IP address from your Flask service (from the Example Outputs).

 ## Example Output:

 To query the Flask application, inserting the following on the command line (depending on what information you would like to see):